 The pistol, and more importantly, the electronic firing mechanism was designed by Stephen Harper, a very clever and innovative airgun designer.
 I don’t know exactly when Harper developed his electronic firing mechanism however, it is known that he filed a patent for the design on May 29th 1996 which was later granted on December 3rd 1997.
 UK Patent GB 2313655 titled “Air gun”, described an air pistol of almost identical appearance to the “Wolf”.

 The art of writing a good patent is to make the claims of the patent, which are the most important part, as general and all-encompassing as possible.
 Harper’s patent is a classic example of this.
-His key claim centered on “an electronic switch for causing the gun to be fired”.
+His key claim centred on “an electronic switch for causing the gun to be fired”.
 You can’t get more general than that!
 It implied that any design that utilised an electronic switch to form a firing mechanism might infringe the patent.
-Anyone wishing produce and sell such a device, at least in the UK, would either need to negotiate a license from Harper or run the gauntlet of a costly legal battle in the courts.
+Anyone wishing to produce and sell such a device, at least in the UK, would either need to negotiate a license from Harper or run the gauntlet of a costly legal battle in the courts.
 Harper’s patent expired in 2016 after running its full 20 year lifetime.

 The pistol appears to have been originally available in .22 calibre only.
 However, perhaps later, the pistol was produced with .177, .22 and .25 calibre barrels.
 I have also heard rumours that .20 calibre pistols may have been available.
 Perhaps as a special order.
 Export versions were also available and produced a power of 14 ft/lbs.

 The grip is made from black plastic and has a compartment in the base to house a 9v PP3 battery.
 The battery lasts for a considerably long time.
 I must have put half a tin of .22 pellets through this pistol and it is still going strong.